-The Corporation has a twenty-five percent interest in a joint venture formed to construct and operate a transmission tower, Bayou Bienvenue Tower.
+The Corporation, Radio WRNO-FM, Inc., WNOE, Inc., and Audacy, Inc. each have a twenty-five percent interest in a joint venture formed to construct and operate a transmission tower, Bayou Bienvenue Tower.
 This investment is accounted for using the equity method, in which the Corporation's share of excess (deficient) revenue over expenses from the joint venture is directly reflected in the financial statements, and the investment is adjusted for its share of excess (deficient) revenue over expenses and any additional investment in the joint venture.
-The following information summarizes the activity of the joint venture through December 31, 2022.
+The following information summarizes the activity of the joint venture through December 31, 2023.